+Begin a career as a Sheriff's Office deputy.
+How will YOU wear YOUR star?

 Who do we hire and how often?

 The King County Sheriff's Office actively recruits qualified new and lateral-entry (previous experience) applicants throughout the year.
-We will have several 2014 openings (~45-50) with plans to put five entry-level new hires in each academy class through the end of the year, plus lateral hires.
+We will have 2015 openings with plans to put five entry-level new hires in each academy class until further notice, plus two lateral hires per month.
 Applicants should begin the process as soon as possible Testing now is encouraged in order to be eligible for an Oral Board as they are scheduled.

 We strive to recruit candidates who represent the diversity of the communities we serve.
 We welcome men and women of every culture and ethnic background, and believe that the internal environment of the KCSO supports and respects the differences that exist between us.
 If you can embrace our mission, vision, goals and core values, then we are interested in you.